muhammadfikri13/bash-scripting/README.md

 find $DEST -type f -name "backup-*.tar.gz" -mtime +7 -exec rm {} \;
 ```
 Finding file in $DEST,
--type f = making sure that we are looing for file only
+-type f = making sure that we are looking for file only
 -name *backup-*.tar.gz = making sure that the file contain name "backup-" and have .tar.gz extension
 -mtime +7 = created more than 7x24 hour
 -exec rm {} \; = run "rm" command for every result